How to Create a Digital Art Portfolio

 Once you have all the artwork, the table of contents, and miscellaneous items compiled together it’s time to finalize it.
 If you created it in Microsoft word, you might be able to leave it in that format (though images tend to load slowly in word).
 If not, then convert it to a PDF using the file menu option.
 The same can be accomplished in InDesign by selecting “export” from the file menu.
 If you are using the zip folder method, simply right click on your portfolio folder and click on “send to” followed by “Compressed folder”.

 Throughout all of this, keep in mind file size.
 If the images you’ve included are enormous, then you won’t be able to attach your portfolio to any emails (email providers usually have a size limit on attachments).
 If you find that yours is too big, try shrinking each individual image, or reducing the amount of images in the portfolio.
-If you don’t know how big the file is, then refer to my Guide to Understanding Computer Files.

 You’re done!
 Congratulations, you have a digital art portfolio; one that doesn’t require payment to upkeep and can be submitted digitally.
 Hopefully it will help get you on your way to a promising Graphic Design career.